dingyifei/NHW68/README.md

-# thekeyboard
+# Not Handwired 68Keys

 ## License

-This project (not include ./hardware/KiCad/) are under MIT license.
+This project (not include ./hardware/KiCad/) is under MIT license.

 ## Code